 c) Platform as a Service (PaaS) – the broad collection of application infrastructure (middleware) services.
 These services include application platform, integration, business process management, and database services.

 All of this is a deviation from traditional on-premise computing which is done via a local server or personal computer.
 These traditional methods are increasingly being left behind.
-In fact, the IDG’s recently published Enterprise Cloud Computing Survey (2018) found that 73% of organizations have at least one application, or a portion of their computing infrastructure already in the cloud.
+In fact, the Foundry’s recently published Cloud Computing Study (2022) found that 84% of organizations have at least one application, or a portion of their computing infrastructure already in the cloud.
 And that the percentage of enterprises moving to a fully cloud environment is expected to grow by 10% in the next 18 months.

 It is evident that the cloud is expanding.
-Since we live in a digital age, where data discovery and big data simply surpass the traditional storage and manual implementation and manipulation of business information, companies are searching for the best possible solution of handling data.
+Since we live in a digital age, where data discovery and big data simply surpass the traditional storage and manual implementation and manipulation of business information, companies are searching for the best possible solution for handling data.
 Traditional spreadsheets no longer serve their purpose, there is just too much data to store, manage and analyze.
 Be it in the form of online BI tools, or an online data visualization system, a company must address where and how to store its data.
 Even the most traditional sectors have to adjust: